MetaMask/action-create-release-pr/README.md

 This action creates a new release branch and PR.
 It also makes a commit that includes any release preparation that can be easily automated, which includes version bumps and a partial changelog updates (using `@metamask/auto-changelog`).

+This action is only tested with Yarn v1.

 ### Monorepos

 This action is compatible with monorepos, but only if they use workspaces.
 It uses the `workspaces` property of `package.json` to determine if the repo is a monorepo, and to find each workspace.